Skip to content

 Check Out Daily Mortgage Rates on Lender Websites

-• If you don’t have access to lender rate sheets
+• It’s okay if you don’t have access to lender rate sheets

 • Keep track of them over time and make note of any changes

-• To determine their direction or any obvious trends
+• This can be helpful to determine their direction or any obvious trends

-While probably closer to national averages, you can at least glean some information, like mortgage rate trends if you see that they’re rising or falling over time.
+But you can at least glean some information, like mortgage rate trends if you see that they’re rising or falling over time.
+Just know trends can reverse quickly.

-Prospective home buyers may want to bookmark some mortgage lenders’ pages that feature today’s mortgage rates to chronicle them over time and stay in the know.
+Prospective home buyers may want to bookmark some of these pages that feature today’s mortgage rates to chronicle them over time and stay in the know.

-Mortgage rates do not change during the weekend, though pricing can definitely change between Friday and Monday depending on what happens on Monday morning.
+While mortgage rates do not change during the weekend, pricing can definitely be a lot different between Friday and Monday depending on what happens between then.

-In other words, pricing you receive on Friday could certainly differ from the pricing you receive on Monday morning depending on what transpires between then.
+In other words, pricing you receive on Friday could differ tremendously from the pricing you receive on Monday if something takes place over the weekend.
+Or if a big report or news story is released Monday morning.

 Ask for Mortgage Rate Updates Daily